akka/akka-projection/docs/src/main/paradox/grpc.md

 The exclude criteria can be a combination of:

+* `IncludeTopics` - include events with any of the given matching topics
 * `IncludeTags` - include events with any of the given tags
 * `IncludeRegexEntityIds` - include events for entities with entity ids matching the given regular expressions
 * `IncludeEntityIds` - include events for entities with the given entity ids